Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 * Wages:
 * Top industry:
 ### Engineers
-* **ONET-SOC code and title:**
+* ONET-SOC code and title:17-2072.00 - Electronics Engineers, Except Computer
-* **5 most important tasks they carry out (provide the importance score, in Details):**
+* 5 most important tasks they carry out (provide the importance score, in Details):
-  1. (79%) Determine project material or equipment needs.
-  2. (76%) Prepare engineering sketches or specifications for construction, relocation, or installation of equipment, facilities, products, or systems.
-  3. (75%) Prepare documentation containing information such as confidential descriptions or specifications of proprietary hardware or software, product development or introduction schedules, product costs, or information about product performance weaknesses.
-  4. (74%) Evaluate project work to ensure effectiveness, technical adequacy, or compatibility in the resolution of complex electronics engineering problems.
-  5. (73%) Analyze electronics system requirements, capacity, cost, or customer needs to determine project feasibility.
-* **Is this job routine?
-Your judgment (0-10):**
+* Is this job routine?
+Your judgment (0-10):
-* **Is this job cognitive?
-Your judgment (0-10):**
+* Is this job cognitive?
+Your judgment (0-10): Yes, this job is completely cognitive as most of the times engineers have to carry out research and development in order to find the most suitable prototype and afte(9)
-* **5 most important skills they require to possess (provide the importance score, in Details):**
+* 5 most important skills they require to possess (provide the importance score, in Details):
-  1. (75%) *Complex Problem Solving* — Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.
-  2. (75%) *Critical Thinking* — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
-  3. (75%) *Reading Comprehension* — Understanding written sentences and paragraphs in work related documents.
-  4. (69%) *Speaking* — Talking to others to convey information effectively.
-  5. (69%) *Systems Analysis* — Determining how a system should work and how changes in conditions, operations, and the environment will affect outcomes.
-* **5 technology skills**
+* 5 technology skills
-  1. *Analytical or scientific software* — Ansoft Simplorer; Synopsys Saber; The MathWorks MATLAB Hot technology; Visual Numerics PV-WAVE...
-  2. *Computer aided design CAD software Hot technology* — Autodesk AutoCAD Hot technology; Dassault Systemes CATIA; Mentor Graphics PADS; Xilinx Integrated Software Environment ISE...
-  3. *Data base user interface and query software* — Oracle DBMS; Structured query language SQL...
-  4. *Development environment software* — C; National Instruments LabVIEW Hot technology ; Verilog; Very high-speed integrated circuit VHSIC hardware description language VHDL...
-  5. *Electronic mail software* — IBM Lotus Notes
-* **Education:**
+* Education:
-* **Wages:**
+* Wages:
-* **Top industry:**
+* Top industry:
 ### Operators
 * ONET-SOC code and title:
 * 5 most important tasks they carry out (provide the importance score, in Details):